Sarah Shourd

 Sarah Shourd is an American journalist, author and playwright.
-She is known for being an advocate against the overuse of solitary confinement in prisons.
-In 2009-10 she was held as a political hostage in Iran's Evin Prison for 410 days under accusations of espionage.
-She subsequently coauthored a book about the experience with her fellow hostages Josh Fattal and Shane Bauer.
-On Sept 14, 2010, the Iranian government released Shourd to the care of the Omani government.
-Shourd did her Bachelors of Arts in 2001 from University of Berkeley.
-She was also a UC Berkeley Visiting Scholar in 2014.
+She is an advocate against the overuse of solitary confinement in prisons.
+In 2009 and 2010, she was held as a political hostage in Iran's Evin Prison for 410 days under accusations of espionage.
+She subsequently coauthored a book about the experience with her fellow hostages, Josh Fattal and Shane Bauer.
+On September 14, 2010, the Iranian government released Shourd to the care of the Omani government.

 Iranian trial and imprisonment, and calls for release

-In July, 2009, Shourd was on a weekend trip with her then-boyfriend Shane Bauer and their friend Josh Fattal—who was visiting from USA.
-Shourd and Bauer lived in Damascus, Syria at the time.
-On July 31, 2009, Shourd was captured by Iranian border police after entering Iran while hiking around the popular tourist destination, Ahmad Awa, in Iraqi Kurdistan, which was considered an American tourist-friendly destination.
+In July 2009, Shourd was on a weekend trip with her then-boyfriend Shane Bauer and their friend Josh Fattal, who was visiting from the U.S. Shourd and Bauer lived in Damascus, Syria at the time.
+On July 31, 2009, Shourd was captured by Iranian border police after entering Iran while hiking around Ahmad Awa, a popular tourist destination in Iraqi Kurdistan, which was considered an American tourist-friendly destination.
 The soldiers accused them of illegally crossing into Iran and arrested them on the spot.
-They were then driven to Evin Prison, in Tehran, where Shourd spend 410 days in solitary confinement in the political ward resulting her in suffering from extreme depression and anxiety.
+They were driven to Evin Prison, in Tehran, where Shourd spent 410 days in solitary confinement in the political ward.
+She suffered from extreme depression and anxiety as a result of her time in solitary confinement.
 The arrest of Shourd and her two friends led to a global efforts campaigning for their release.
-Amnesty International also called on the Iranian authorities and demanded for the release of Shourd along with Bauer and Fattal.
+Amnesty International also called on the Iranian authorities and demanded for the three's release.

 In 2010, Iran said they would release Shourd owing to her poor health condition (she was diagnosed with a pre-cancerous condition) after holding her more than a year in jail after a payment of bail of $500,000.
-She was finally released in September 2010 after a deal was brokered by the Swiss embassy that represents the US interests in Iran owing to the absence of any diplomatic ties between USA and Iran since 1979.
-Post her release, She stated that she was released because she was a woman and in solitary confinement and that her health condition had nothing to do with it.
-Shourd and her family publicly thanked Oman for playing a crucial role in making arrangements for securing her bail.
-She also thanked Ali Khamenei and President Ahmadinejad for her compassionate release from detention because she feared that an absence of such a statement, Bauer and Fattal would not be free.
+She was finally released in September 2010, after a deal was brokered by the Swiss embassy that represents the US interests in Iran (the U.S. and Iran have not had diplomatic ties since 1979.)
+After her release, Shourd stated that she was released because she was a woman and in solitary confinement, not because of her health condition.
+She and her family publicly thanked Oman for playing a crucial role in making arrangements for securing her bail.
+She also thanked Ali Khamenei and President Ahmadinejad for her release, fearing that an absence of such a statement would prevent the releases of Bauer and Fattal.
 She was officially indicted of espionage and illegal entry by Iran.
-The then President of the United States Barack Obama also issued a statement that he was pleased that she was released and was being reunited with her family.
-Bauer proposed to Shourd while in the prison and the latter accepted.
-They got married on May 5, 2012 in California.
-They were subsequently divorced in 2019.
+Then-President of the United States Barack Obama issued a statement that he was pleased that she was released and was being reunited with her family.